hughbris/grav_theme_landed/README.md

 > Note: Any changes you have made to any of the files listed under this directory will also be removed and replaced by the new set.
 Any files located elsewhere (for example a YAML settings file placed in `user/config/themes`) will remain intact.

-# Setup

-If you want to set Landed as the default theme, you can do so by following these steps:

-* Navigate to `/your/site/grav/user/config`.
-* Open the **system.yaml** file.
-* Change the `theme:` setting to `theme: landed`.
-* Save your changes.
-* Clear the Grav cache.
-The simplest way to do this is by going to the root Grav directory in Terminal and typing `bin/grav clear-cache`.

-Once this is done, you should be able to see the new theme on the frontend.
-Keep in mind any customizations made to the previous theme will not be reflected as all of the theme and templating information is now being pulled from the **landed** folder.

 # Usage

 ## Supported Page Templates